pranavgarg13-star/Java-Assignment-3/README.md

-Java-Assignment
+# Java Assignment 3

-By : Pranav Garg ,
-Roll No. : 2401010034
+By : Pranav Garg , Roll No. : 2401010034

 Student Result Management System

 This is a simple menu-driven Java application that manages student records, validates marks using custom exceptions, and displays results based on average marks.

-📌 Features
+# Features

-Add new student details
+-Add new student details

-Enter and validate marks (0–100)
+-Enter and validate marks (0–100)

-Custom exception handling (InvalidMarksException)
+-Custom exception handling (InvalidMarksException) -Calculate average marks

-Calculate average marks

-Display student information and pass/fail status

-Search student using roll number
+-Display student information and pass/fail status -Search student using roll number

-Input validation using try-catch and InputMismatchException

-Simple, clean menu interface
+-Input validation using try-catch and InputMismatchException -Simple, clean menu interface

-📁 File Contains
+#File Contains

-InvalidMarksException – Custom exception for invalid marks

-Student – Class that stores student details and performs validation

-StudentResultManager – Menu-driven controller class
+-InvalidMarksException – Custom exception for invalid marks -Student – Class that stores student details and performs validation -StudentResultManager – Menu-driven controller class

-📝 How to Run
+#How to Run

 Compile the Java program